Suziwan/Relational_databases/README.md

 # Relational_databases
-Week 1 Day 4 - Project : Diagrams ER of 3 databases
+Week 1 Day 4 - Project : ER Diagrams of 3 databases

+The aim was to create Entity-Relationship Diagrams (ERD) for 3 databases having 1-1 (one-to-one), 1-N (one-to-many) and N-N (many-to-many) relationships.

 ## FreeDoc